deve-sh/DoggoDB/README.md

 ##### Or Queries

 Or Queries are now supported by DoggoDB.
-To create a

 ```js
 dbInstance.table("newtable").find({